 How Productive Are Your Employees?

 In this work from home environment, we are all trying to do more than ever.
-Anyone who works in a team or is over a team realizes how important it is for people to be productive for a good portion of the day to be successful.
+Anyone who works in a team or is over a team realizes how important it is for people to be productive.
+To be successful, employees need to be productive for a good portion of the day.

 - Employee engagement increases productivity, resulting in a 21% increase in profits.
 (Source: Gallup)

 - 41% of stressed employees state that stress negatively affects productivity.
 (Source: Colonial Life)

 - 89% of employees believe that gamification can increase workplace productivity.
 (Source: TalentLMS)

 - In two out of three employers, remote work has increased productivity. (this is some good news for 2020)

 - Proper nutrition can increase national productivity by 20%.
 (Source: Mindflash)

 These are just a few things that can help increase productivity for employees.
 Employers that take an interest in their workforce have more success in productivity.
 Employees who are more engaged experience less stress, are more productive, and have flexibility are more likely to go above and beyond in their job every day.
 If companies can make the employees feel valued and supported, it will also help retain top talent.
 Don’t forget that you want to increase productivity and invest in your people.
 You will see positive results in your bottom line, which we could all use in 2020!